couchbase/couchbase-lite-java/etc/jenkins/README.md

 3. The build_linux.sh script will publish the build artifact to ci-maven specified in the script file.
 4. Start couchbase-lite-java-unit-tests jenkins task in order to test the built artifact.
 The couchbase-lite-java-unit-tests will need to be created and the script to run the test has not been developed yet.
 5. If step 4 is successful, ./etc/jenkins/publish.sh ${BLD_NUM}.
 This will publish the artifact to the internal maven that can be consumed by QE.
-6. The step 5 also generated a distribution zip file at build\distribution\couchbase-lite-java-%RELEASE%-%BLD_NUM%.zip.
+6. The step 5 also generated a distribution zip file at lib/build/distributions/couchbase-lite-java-%RELEASE%-%BLD_NUM%.zip.
 Upload the zip file to the latestbuilds.service.couchbase.com server.